 Side Effects of Elderberry

-The berries when eaten raw can cause nausea and vomiting, which may be due to small amount of toxins in the seeds.
+The berries when eaten raw can cause nausea and vomiting, which may be due to a small amount of toxic substances in the seeds.

 The commercial product Sambucol®, according to the manufacturer, should not be used by pregnant women.
 All the fresh parts of elderberry may cause allergic reactions in some people.

 Williamson, Elisabeth M.: Potter’s Herbal Cyclopaedia.
 Essex, Saffron Walden 2003.

 Mills, Simon & Kerry Bone: The Essential Guide to Herbal Safety.
 St. Louis, Elsevier 2005.

 Hoffmann, David: Medicinal Herbalism.
 The Science and Practice of Herbal Medicine.
 Rochester, Healing Art Press 2003.

 Foster, Steven: 101 medicinal herbs.
 Loveland, Interweave Press 1998.